pyro-kinetics/pyrokinetics/docs/joss/paper.md

 The output of gyrokinetic codes is often multidimensional, and each code stores this data in a different format with different normalisations, potentially across multiple files.
-Pyrokinetics will seamlessly read in all this data and store it in a single object using an [`xarray`](https://pypi.org/project/xarray/) Dataset, automatically converting the outputs to a standard normalisation (using [`pint`](https://pypi.org/project/Pint/)), allowing for direct comparisons between codes.
+Pyrokinetics will seamlessly read in all this data and store it in a single object using an [`xarray`](https://pypi.org/project/xarray/) Dataset, automatically converting the outputs to a standard normalisation (using [`pint`](https://pypi.org/project/Pint/)), permitting direct comparisons between codes.
 Furthermore, additional derived outputs, such as the linear growth rate of a turbulent instability, can be calculated using the exact same method such that the modeller is confident that the output is consistent across codes.